tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

 ## Objectives

-1. Journey Duration Analysis: Identify routes with the longest and shortest journey times and evaluate consistency with advertised times.
+1. Journey Duration Analysis: Identifying routes with the longest and shortest average journey times and evaluate consistency with advertised times.

-   Questions:
+   Questions asked:
       - Which routes have the longest and shortest average journey times?
-      - Are there routes where travel time consistently exceeds the advertised times?
+      - Are there routes where travel times consistently exceed the advertised times?

-2. Peak Travel Time Analysis: Understand travel patterns to identify peak and off-peak times.
+2. Peak Travel Time Analysis: Understanding hourly and daily travel patterns to identify peak and off-peak times.

     Questions:
       - What are the busiest travel times and days of the week by passenger volume?
+      - What proportion of journeys are made during the week and made during the weekend?

-3. Route Popularity and Revenue Analysis: Analyse passenger volume and revenue generation across routes.
+3. Route Popularity and Revenue Analysis: Analysing passenger volume and revenue generation across routes.

-   Questions:
+   Questions asked:
       - What are the most and least popular routes by passenger volume?
       - Which routes generate the most and least revenue?
       - Which routes have the highest average ticket price?